 Business Connections: Both formally and informally, we are connecting students to the business community.
 We hold industry events for business students, post relevant jobs, hold lunch ‘n learns and other sessions both on how to connect and offering connection opportunities, regularly invite business leaders to our classes, enter case competitions and we offer mentorship opportunities for upper-year students.
 Informally, we tell our students: ask and we will connect you – tell us what industry or type of job you want to learn more about and we will find someone for you to connect with.

 Collaboration and Community Connections: Ambrose Business is at the table with U of C, MRU and other local business programs engaged in several networks and initiatives.
 We co-host Soul of the Next Economy Forum where business, the non-profit sector, government, and educational institutions converge to change the way we do business and impact society.

 Ambrose Collaboration: We partner with Ambrose’s Canadian Poverty Institute to address poverty in Canada.
 We lead the interdisciplinary minor on Community Development.
 Business students can also get involved with other community-focused Ambrose clubs and projects.

 Student Connections: Our student-led Ambrose Business Society seeks to work with business students to serve, socialize and connect with the business community.
 Many of our business alumni are now business colleagues.
 We also encourage our business students to engage with the broader Ambrose population as well as within their own churches and communities.

 What's happening in Ambrose Business Administration

-Ambrose business launched its first advisory committee for its streams – with several advisors for the Human Resources stream coming together in June.
-Scroll to the bottom of our new Partner with Business to learn more.
+Ambrose business launched its second advisory committee for its streams this spring – with several advisors for the Marketing stream coming together in March and June 2020.
+Scroll to the bottom of Partner with Business to learn more.

-Candid videos of our students – hear from some of our female students on International Women’s Day!
+Candid videos of our students – on International Women’s Day 2019!